 Applications and assessment scores will be reviewed between March 4 and March 29.
 Final decisions will be communicated to each applicant by April 1.

-If I am not selected for the Academy, will there be another Academy in the future?Yes, the CIO Council is sponsoring a second pilot for Spring 2019 that will be open to all Federal employees, including IT professionals.
+If I am not selected for the Academy, will there be another Academy in the future?Yes, the CIO Council is sponsoring a second pilot in 2019 that will be open to all Federal employees, including IT professionals.
 There may be additional pilots after that.
 Please continue to visit this website for the most up-to-date information.

 Am I guaranteed a cybersecurity position upon completion of the program?The Council cannot guarantee that individuals who complete the Academy will be offered jobs; however, graduates will develop the necessary skills and certification to apply for cybersecurity positions at Federal agencies.
 The program team will provide coaching and guidance to graduates to complete competitive applications for these positions.

 If I am not selected for the Academy, what can I do to improve my cybersecurity knowledge and skills?There are a variety of free resources available online to help build cybersecurity knowledge.
 Online learning platforms often offer free or low-cost content that learners can take on-demand, at their own pace.
 In addition, the Federal Virtual Training Environment (FedVTE), hosted by the National Initiative for Cybersecurity Careers and Studies, offers training for free to government personnel and veterans. https://niccs.us-cert.gov/training/federal-virtual-training-environment-fedvte

 Is there a cost for the Academy?The Academy is offered at no cost to students.
-Individuals are responsible for ensuring their supervisors’ approval for participation and must comply with their agency’s specific policies related to training.
+Individuals are responsible for obtaining their supervisors’ approval for participation and must comply with their agency’s specific policies related to training.
 The Academy does not cover travel costs.

 Do I need a laptop?Yes, a laptop is required and each course provides detailed laptop requirements.
 Applicants are expected to bring their own laptop.
 Click on the links below to see laptop requirements.